Is it Wrong or Somehow Unpatriotic to Want to Reduce My Taxes?Share this post

 Is Paying Taxes Patriotic?

-As part of our social contract, we ask people and corporations to pay taxes, which fund our democratic government, which works on behalf of everyone.
+As part of our social contract, we ask people and corporations to pay taxes.
+Taxes fund our democratic government, which works on behalf of everyone.
 This is the idea, at least.
-No matter how you feel about how well our government performs, or how clunky our tax code might be, you can probably agree that taxes are the price that we pay to live in a society like ours.
-Rich people and big companies, who have more means, and whose success is dependent upon the rule of law that the government makes possible, pay the most taxes, and, by the way, get the most benefit from America’s stable society, which is funded by those taxes.
+No matter how you feel about how well our government performs.
+N matter how clunky our tax code might be.
+You can probably agree that taxes are the price that we pay to live in a society like ours.
+Rich people and big companies, who have more means, “should” pay the most taxes.
+They also get the most benefit from America’s stable society, which is funded by those taxes.
 Taxes are the price of admission to a functional America.

 Taxes are, in a word, patriotic.